Rikard Grönborg

 Rikard Grönborg (born 8 June 1968) is a Swedish professional ice hockey coach and former defenceman.

-He was most recently the head coach of ZSC Lions of the National League.
+Grönborg is currently the head coach of Tappara in Finnish Liiga.
+2019–2022 he served as head coach of ZSC Lions of the National League.
 In addition, he was also formerly the coach of the Sweden men's national ice hockey team.

 Playing career

 Grönborg played college hockey at St. Cloud State University.
 He returned to Sweden in 1992-93 as a member of Rögle BK but went on loan to Tyringe SoSS, playing 32 games for Tyringe.
-In 1993-94, Grönborg played with Hammarby IF for 36 regular season games and 5 qualification games.
+In 1993–94, Grönborg played with Hammarby IF for 36 regular season games and 5 qualification games.

 Coaching career

 He started his coaching career in 1994 as an assistant coach at the University of Wisconsin-Stout.

-He was the head coach of the Great Falls Americans of the AWHL from 1998-2003.
-He was an assistant coach with the Spokane Chiefs of the WHL in 2004-05.
+He was the head coach of the Great Falls Americans of the AWHL from 1998 to 2003.
+He was an assistant coach with the Spokane Chiefs of the WHL in 2004–05.
 Then served as a scout for Sweden before taking the head coaching role at the junior and later the senior level.
 He was an assistant coach with Team Sweden under head coach Pär Mårts at the 2014 Winter Olympics.
-He was the head coach of the Swedish national team at the senior level from 2016-17 through 2018-19 before leaving the national team for ZSC Lions.
+He was the head coach of the Swedish national team at the senior level from 2016 to 2017 through 2018-19 before leaving the national team for ZSC Lions.
 As the head coach of the Swedish national team, Grönborg won the 2017 and 2018 IIHF World Championships.